Support & well-being

 (Race as defined under the Equality Act 2010 covers: race, ethnic origin, national origin, colour and nationality).

-As part of this commitment Loughborough University is supporting the BME Staff Network.
+As part of this commitment Loughborough University is supporting the BAME Staff Network.

 The remit for this network has been agreed.
 Its main purpose is to raise awareness of race issues and to hold the University accountable to its stated commitment to challenge racism and discrimination.
 The Network will also provide a safe environment for black and ethnic minority staff to discuss issues concerning racial and cultural discrimination, and maintain a forum for positively raising the profile of black and ethnic minority cultures on campus.